marckean/marcseparation/_docs/53-general_events_2022.md

 Whatever [mental issue Alex has](/marcseparation/alex_mental_health/) going on in her head, it's much worse than before.

 She seriously needs to be checked by a doctor or something, because this stuff is beyond belief.

+- Alex has disobeyed the court order twice, section 3 and section 24
+- Alex can't even [read an actual date](/marcseparation/general_events_2022/#school-holidays-ending) from a letter from the school
+- Alex thinks that **after lunch** is **midday**, details [here](/marcseparation/general_events_2022/#dropping-the-kids-off).

 ## Last weekend of school holidays 2022